International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Plans Ensure Older Persons Benefit from Economic Development

 The first MIPAA pillar recommends that governments act to ensure that older persons share equitably in the benefits of a country’s economic development.
-Thirteen of 15 plans reviewed (87 percent) included targets around improving older persons’ financial security and other social protections, providing education and training, and building intergenerational solidarity.
-The plans tend to reflect the national context and issues of greatest concern and priority.
-Bulgaria’s plan, for example, the National Comprehensive Strategy for Active Ageing (2016-2030), has a heavy emphasis on employment - particularly on retraining and retaining older adults in the workforce as the country will soon experience the world’s steepest decline in the working-age population.
-The profiles in the Database provide contextual information specific to each country that has informed each plan’s development and implementation.
+Forty-seven of 60 plans reviewed (78 percent) included targets around improving older persons’ financial security and other social protections, 46 plans (77 percent) mention targets related to providing education and training, and 39 (65 percent) included targets to build intergenerational solidarity.
+Plans tend to reflect the national context and issues of greatest concern and priority.
+For example, Bulgaria’s plan, the National Comprehensive Strategy for Active Ageing (2016–2030), has a heavy emphasis on employment—particularly on retraining and retaining older adults in the workforce, as the country will soon experience the world’s steepest decline in working-age population.
+The case studies in the Database provide contextual information specific to each country alongside the goals and principles driving ongoing and forward-looking reforms.

-Many developing countries, particularly those that are lower-income, have a strong focus on social development and protection, often through filial support laws.
-These laws require close family members—most often, adult children—to provide financial and material support to aging relatives.
-Laws that stipulate that family members have a legal duty of care for relatives effectively largely shift the responsibility and funding for care and protection from the state to families.
-Filial support laws are common in developing countries, particularly in the Asia Pacific and Southeast Asia regions, as policymakers in the 1990s drew upon cultural norms of filial piety and reciprocity to fill gaps in care.
-Cambodia’s National Ageing Policy 2017–2030, for example, explicitly connects the ideas of filial piety to social development by incorporating “Raising awareness and encouraging adult offspring who are able to provide financial support … in order to fulfill their filial duties” as one of three strategies for that country’s policy social development objective.
-Cambodia’s National Ageing Policy also identifies intergenerational connection and joint family structures as a hallmark of Khmer society.
 Some Western countries or jurisdictions also incorporate filial laws into their legal systems of care.
 As of 2018, 29 U.S. states had filial support laws, although they are rarely enforced.
-These filial support laws also tie into improving state support for informal caregivers, which is a feature in 11 out of 15 (73 percent) of the analyzed plans, including in Cambodia’s and Singapore’s plans, and is included as a policy issue under MIPAA’s third pillar (called “Ensuring enabling and supportive environments”).
+These laws also tie into improving state support for informal caregivers, which is a feature in 32 out of 60 (53 percent) of the analyzed plans, including, for example, in Bosnia and Herzegovina, Brazil, Ireland, Singapore, Jamaica, Fiji, Minnesota, and Panama’s plans, and is included as a policy issue under MIPAA’s third pillar (called “Ensuring enabling and supportive environments”).
 Governments have long relied on families to fill gaps in care, and now many are planning or working on providing expanded support to caregivers, as well as acknowledging caregivers as essential stakeholders of healthy aging agendas.
-Such acknowledgment has driven the inclusion of caregiver support in healthy aging strategies, including Singapore’s Action Plan, which suggests the expansion of training and education for caregivers, respite services, eldercare leave, and improved referral and information services.
+Such acknowledgment has driven the inclusion of caregiver support in healthy aging strategies, including Ethiopia’s National Plan of Action on Older Persons 1998–2007 EC (2006–2016 Gregorian calendar), which seeks to shore up and support traditional familial mutual support systems by providing educational and training opportunities to informal caregivers, respite services such as community-based care programs, and more holistically improving household income and well-being to build the economic capacity of the family.
+The complementary Healthy Ageing Strategy 2020-2025 additionally seeks to better integrate home-based, institutional, and long-term care with health services tailored to the needs of older adults.
 Several countries have even developed independent strategies, which are not discussed in this report.
-Examples of independent strategies include New Zealand’s Mahi Aroha – Carers’ Strategy Action Plan 2019-2023, as well as the United States’ 2017–2018 RAISE Act, which directs the development of an independent Family Caregiving Strategy to support informal caregivers.
+Examples of independent strategies include New Zealand’s Mahi Aroha–Carers’ Strategy Action Plan 2019–2023, as well as the United States’ 2017–2018 RAISE Act, which directs the development of an independent Family Caregiving Strategy to support informal caregivers.

 More Can Be Done to Mainstream Health Targets

-Two of the United Nations Decade action areas - improving access to, and quality of (1) long-term care and (2) integrated care - are themes that are relevant to the MIPAA health pillar.
-Among health-related themes, providing integrated care is the most likely to be included in national plans, with 14 of 15 plans including targets to support the development of better-integrated care.
-Similarly, 11 of 15 plans target long-term care, particularly through its expansion and improvement.
-This is important because currently only 5.6 percent of the world’s population lives in countries that mandate full, universal access to long-term care through national legislation.
+Two of the United Nations Decade action areas—improving access to and quality of (1) long-term care and (2) integrated care—are themes that are relevant to the MIPAA health pillar.
+Among health-related UN themes, providing, expanding, and improving long-term care is the most likely to be included in national plans, with 43 of 60 plans (72 percent) including targets to those ends.
+This emphasis on long-term care is important because currently only 5.6 percent of the world’s population lives in countries that mandate full, universal access to long-term care through national legislation.
 Providing older persons access to long-term care options can reduce the burden of care on families and allow older adults to choose how and where they wish to grow old, which in turn can improve older persons’ well-being.

 Creating Age-Friendly Environments Important to Enhance Older Persons’ Quality of Life

-The third MIPAA pillar, which corresponds with the fourth United Nations Decade of Healthy Ageing action area, emphasizes the promotion of enabling and supportive environments.
-Supporting enabling environments for older persons includes access to quality housing and infrastructure as well as tackling ageism, neglect, and abuse - which can shape how older persons function and their overall well-being, both physically and mentally.
-Among the national plans analyzed, 14 out of 15 (93 percent) reported targets for protection from neglect, abuse, or violence.
-Elder abuse is prevalent globally, with one in six people over the age of 60 reporting abusive behavior in a nursing home or community setting - and around 64 percent of nursing home or long-term care staff have reported that they had committed some form of abuse in the past year.
-Abuse also frequently occurs in home care situations, and 11 of the 15 national plans identified the provision of additional support to informal caregivers, many of whom are family members, as a priority to combat caregiver burnout and lessen the incidence of abuse.
+The third MIPAA pillar emphasizes the promotion of enabling and supportive environments, corresponding with the fourth UN Decade of Healthy Ageing action area promoting “Age-friendly environments” and additionally aligning closely with the WHO’s Age Friendly Cities and Communities program.
+Supporting enabling environments for older persons includes ensuring access to quality housing and infrastructure as well as tackling ageism, neglect, and abuse, which can shape how older persons function and their overall well-being, both physically and mentally.
+Among the national plans analyzed, 32 out of 60 (53 percent) reported targets for protection from neglect, abuse, or violence.
+Elder abuse is prevalent globally, with one in six people over the age of 60 reporting abusive behavior in a nursing home or community setting, and around 64 percent of nursing home or long-term care staff surveyed have reported that they had committed some form of abuse in the past year.
+Abuse can all too often occur in home care situations, yet only 32 of the 60 national plans (53 percent) identified the provision of additional support to informal caregivers, many of whom are family members, as a priority to combat caregiver burnout and lessen the incidence of abuse.

-Eradicating ageism is another key target to promote an enabling environment for older persons and was included in 11 of 15 plans (73 percent).
+Eradicating ageism is another key target to promote an enabling environment for older persons and was included in 31 out of 60 plans (52 percent).
 According to the WHO’s 2021 Global Report on Ageism, roughly half of the world’s population holds ageist attitudes.
-Additionally, an ageist environment that does not support the needs of older persons is associated with older generations dying 7.5 years earlier, making the reduction of ageist attitudes an important consideration for country plans.
-The majority of country plans that included a focus on combatting ageism recommended the creation of positive-images-of-aging campaigns as well as legislation that prohibits discrimination based on age.
-To combat abuse and ageism, many country plans aim to address and improve the quality of life of older persons holistically, as well as focusing on protection of older persons and improving intergenerational solidarity.
+An ageist environment that does not support the needs of older persons is associated with older generations dying 7.5 years earlier, making the reduction of ageist attitudes an important consideration for country plans.
+Plans that included a focus on combatting ageism generally recommended the creation of positive-images-of-aging campaigns as well as legislation that prohibits discrimination based on age.
+To combat abuse and ageism, many country plans aim to address and improve the quality of life of older persons holistically, as well as focusing on the protection of older persons and improving intergenerational solidarity.

-Finally, 13 out of 15 (87 percent) of the plans identified improving housing availability, quality, and affordability, and expanding older persons’ access to transport and public spaces as priorities.
-New Zealand’s Better Later Life Strategy (2019–2034), for example, identifies the creation of functional, safe, and affordable housing for older people as one of five key priorities, with a particular emphasis on providing an option for older persons to remain independent and age-in-place in their home communities.
-Malta expanded its National Strategic Policy for Active Ageing (2014–2020), to include a free transportation service called the Silver-T, which assists older people in independently conducting daily activities and errands.
+Finally, 38 out of 60 (63 percent) plans in the Database identified improving housing availability, quality, and affordability, and a similar proportion highlighted expanding older persons’ access to transport and public spaces as priorities.
+New Zealand’s Better Later Life Strategy (2019–2034), for example, identifies the creation of functional, safe, and affordable housing for older people as one of five key priorities, with a particular emphasis on providing an option for older persons to remain independent and age in place in their home communities, as does Slovenia’s Active Aging Strategy (2017).
+Malta expanded its National Strategic Policy for Active Ageing (2014–2020) to include a free transportation service called the Silver-T, which assists older people in independently conducting daily activities and errands.
+A number of plans, including Queensland’s Healthy Ageing—A Strategy for Older Queenslanders (2019) in Australia, Panama’s National Plan for the Elderly (2022–2025), the Republic of Korea’s 4th Basic Plan for a Low-Birthrate and Aging Society, the United States’ Aging in the United States: A Strategic Framework for a National Plan on Aging, and Portugal’s National Strategy for Active and Healthy Aging (2017–2025), highlight the WHO Age-Friendly Cities framework and commit to a series of adaptations to support aging in place.

 The Future of Mainstreaming Aging: Additional Policy Considerations to Improve Plan Design and Implementation

 While the frameworks provided by MIPAA and the UN Decade of Health Aging provide important indicators against which to benchmark plans, this analysis identified four additional policy considerations that impact the future development and current implementation of national plans.
-For countries that plan to develop a new plan or update existing plans, it is important to also consider: (1) the engagement of older adults in national plan development through consultative or participatory processes, (2) ensuring successful implementation of stated goals and objectives through measurable outcomes, (3) the impact and implications of the COVID-19 pandemic, and those of future infectious disease outbreaks, and (4) the need to enhance equity and reduce disparities among older populations in healthy aging policies.
-While the first two factors are critical to the development and implementation of plans both new and old, the latter two represent current policy challenges to healthy aging for nearly every country in the world—developed and developing.
+For countries that plan to develop a new plan or update existing plans, it is important to also consider: (1) the engagement of older adults in national plan development through consultative or participatory processes, (2) successful implementation of stated goals and objectives through measurable outcomes, (3) the impact and implications of climate change and its manifestations, such as infectious disease outbreaks and extreme weather events, and (4) the need to enhance equity and reduce disparities among older populations in healthy aging policies.
+While the first two factors are critical to the development and implementation of plans both new and old, the last two represent current policy challenges to healthy aging for nearly every country in the world—developed and developing.

 Engaging Older Adults in Plan Development

 International frameworks on healthy aging, including MIPAA and the UN Decade of Healthy Ageing, acknowledge the meaningful engagement and empowerment of older persons as critical to developing, implementing, and evaluating healthy aging policies.
 Plans analyzed in this report utilized a variety of participatory processes to draw on the voices of older people during the development phase of these plans.
 Such processes included public consultations, social media outreach, public surveys, town hall meetings and forums, webinars, and community roundtables.
-Several jurisdictions - including Argentina, the state of California, Ireland, Malta, and Wales - consulted experts and civil society organizations representing older persons during plan development.
-In total, at least 11 of 15 plans analyzed utilized a participatory process that included the voices of older people, or organizations that represent them, during the development process.
+Several jurisdictions—including Argentina, Barbados, Fiji, Ireland, Portugal, Thailand, and Wales—consulted experts and civil society organizations representing older persons during plan development.
+In total, at least 30 of 60 plans (50 percent) utilized a participatory process that included the voices of older people, or organizations that represent them, during the development process.

-Of the plans analyzed for this report, the state of California’s Master Plan on Aging, in which included input and involvement by AARP, and the Age-Friendly Wales strategy, stand out in their use of participatory processes in development.
-The Welsh strategy, in particular, was heavily informed by input from those aged 50 and over through surveys and forums held in each local authority.
+Of the plans analyzed for this report, Age-Friendly Wales, The 2023–2028 National Policy on Ageing for Barbados, Aging in the United States: A Strategic Framework for a National Plan on Aging, the state of Minnesota’s State Plan on Aging, and Germany’s National Plan of Action of the Federal Government to Implement the Second United Nations Plan of Aging, Madrid 2002, and the UNECE-Regional Implementation Strategy, Berlin 2002, stand out in their use of participatory processes in development.
+The Welsh strategy, in particular, was heavily informed by input from those age 50 and over through surveys and forums held in each local authority.
 This extensive consultation process helped ensure that the strategy was specifically designed around the needs and aspirations of older people in Wales.
-For example, it identifies improving the availability of public toilets as a priority to improving age-friendly communities; this priority was directly informed by the input of older persons, according to the strategy.
-The solicitation and incorporation of older adult perspectives is a key component of effective and inclusive strategies.
+For example, it identifies improving the availability of public toilets as a priority for improving age-friendly communities; this priority was directly informed by the input of older persons, according to the strategy.
+Barbados’ national policy likewise draws on a “Situational Assessment Exercise on Essential Care/Services and Older Persons,” conducted in 2021, which included interviews with 150 older adults to better understand and map their challenges and concerns.
+The solicitation and incorporation of older adults’ perspectives is a key component of effective and inclusive strategies.
+Singapore’s Action Plan for Successful Ageing also aims to create more age-friendly communities, which includes access to the country’s robust public transportation network.
+The plan includes retrofitting pedestrian crosswalks, and particularly bridges, with lists near places with high numbers of older adult pedestrians by 2025.

 Monitoring, Evaluation, and Resourcing for Implementation

 The implementation of national plans is wholly dependent on the allocation of financial resources by governments toward plan objectives, as well as the application of effective monitoring and evaluation frameworks.
 While MIPAA briefly identifies the mobilization of resources and the establishment of monitoring and evaluation frameworks as crucial elements of implementation, the GSAP highlights the continued need for improved measuring, monitoring, and reporting systems for healthy aging.
-Eight plans analyzed in this report recommend the development of indicators to track progress toward the plan’s goals or policy recommendations.
-At least four of these jurisdictions have published indicators and begun tracking progress related to healthy aging, including the state of California, Ireland, New Zealand, and Wales.
+Forty plans (67 percent) analyzed in this report recommend the development of indicators to track progress toward the plan’s goals or policy recommendations.
+At least 21 of these jurisdictions (34 percent) have published indicators and have begun tracking progress related to healthy aging, including Guatemala, India, Ireland, Israel, Kazakhstan, Kenya, Peru, the province of Quebec, Saudi Arabia, Thailand, and Vietnam.

-Additionally, Bulgaria and Malta utilize the European Active Ageing Index, a tool developed by the UN Economic Commission for Europe (UNECE) to measure healthy aging.
+Albania, Bulgaria, Finland, Germany, Malta, Portugal, and Slovenia utilize—or plan to utilize—the European Active Ageing Index (AAI), a tool developed by the UN Economic Commission for Europe (UNECE) to measure healthy aging.
+Additionally, although outside of Europe, Kenya’s updated Healthy Ageing and Older Persons’ Health Strategy 2022-2026 references the AAI and uses it as a basis for its policy.
 Plans that create specific, actionable targets that are based on data, and then provide sufficient funding to accomplish their objectives, are needed to improve the lives of older persons.
+The AAI is intended to ease this process for European policymakers by identifying relevant indicators for monitoring progress toward targets, including many of the goals highlighted in MIPAA, and is additionally intended for comparison and analysis of aging policies across Europe.

 The Active Ageing Index for Europe